mam10eks/search-homepage-of-university-leipzig/README.md

 **GOAL:** This project contains a seachengine to retrieve informations from the homepage of the university leipzig.
 It was created during the
 [information retrieval internship in winter semester 2017](https://www.informatik.uni-leipzig.de/ifi/professuren/angewandteinf/temir/teaching/information-retrieval/).
+There exists a [Step-By-Step-Tutorial](Step-By-Step-Guide.md) for all things associated with this search engine.

 ## Run It